install.packages("pak") #IF NOT ALREADY INSTALLED

 If you map the same aesthetic in multiple places (e.g., globally and locally), the local mapping always wins—it overrides any global specification for that layer.
 Also, if you try to map an aesthetic to both a variable and a constant, the constant (usually) wins.

-We bring all this up just to say that all of the same rules apply when using ggplotplus.
+I bring all this up just to say that all of the same rules apply when using ggplotplus.
 You can:

 Map aesthetics globally or locally.